Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 ### Bring your own data

 To allow your own data to fit into this architecture, note that you simply need to ingest your data file(s) into the Azure Blob container "incomingdatafiles", together with a text message placed into the Azure Storage Queue "incomingmessages".
-They will automatically trigger the remaining components of the processing pipeline, and will be removed from the container and queue after the optimiztion job is finished.
+They will automatically trigger the remaining components of the processing pipeline, and will be removed from the container and queue after the optimization job is finished.
 Given the time for the Azure Batch to provision the pool, configure the nodes, run the jobs, and destroy the pool, we recommend that the interval between two consecutive submissions to the container and queue is set to more than one hour.
-You may submit multiple files, each describing a complete set of data required for one optimizaiton problem, and Azure Batch will assign each file to a separate node that will execute the job in parallel with other nodes handling other files.
+You may submit multiple files, each describing a complete set of data required for one optimization problem, and Azure Batch will assign each file to a separate node that will execute the job in parallel with other nodes handling other files.

-In the piepline you obtain from the automatic deployment, the data files and messages are simulated from webjob as defined by EnergyResourceDataSimulator.zip, together with two auxiliary databases "Dso" and "MarketPlace".
+In the pipeline you obtain from the automatic deployment, the data files and messages are simulated from webjob as defined by EnergyResourceDataSimulator.zip, together with two auxiliary databases "Dso" and "MarketPlace".
 Replace them with your own data source that may involve components other than webjob or database.

 ### Bring our own optimization suite